Jebet812/Python-Automation/README.md

 ***Project 1:*** **Hacker News Headlines Emailer**

-This project I learnt how to:
+This project I learnt:
 * How to scrape a website.
-* How to extract only the components needed.
+* How to extract only the components needed in a website.
 * How to build an email.
 * How to automatically send an email from original email